Helicopter Anti-Submarine Squadron 9: History

 After having flown around the clock for the previous 60 hours in support of this operation, HS-9 flexed to provide five aircraft for the rescue effort to assist the stricken Turkish destroyer, TCG Muavenet (DM 357).
 The squadron transported a trauma team, firefighting personnel, and an Explosive Ordnance Disposal (EOD) team as well as over 4,000 pounds of equipment during hazardous night hoisting evolutions.

 HS-9 returned in November 1992 from its final deployment prior to disestablishment in April 1993.
 Since the inception of the first squadron designated HS-9 in 1956, the Sea Griffins of both squadrons have flown from the decks of numerous destroyers, cruisers, and naval auxiliary ships, as well as 11 aircraft carriers, including HMS Ark Royal and HMCS Bonaventure.
 HS-9 has shown the flag in more than 20 countries, providing ASW protection from the Caribbean Sea to the Indian Ocean and probing the depths of the sea from north of the Arctic Circle to south of Cape Horn.

 HS-9 Reunion.
-More than 100 officers and enlisted men from the second HS-9 Sea Griffin Squadron during the 1976–1979 era met for the first time on September 30 and October 1, 2011, in Orange Park, Florida.
-The original commanding officer, Bob Dalton, was the featured speaker at the formal sit-down dinner on October 1.
+More than 100 officers and enlisted men from the second HS-9 Sea Griffin Squadron during the 1976–1979 era met for the first time on 30 September – 1 October 2011, in Orange Park, Florida.
+The original commanding officer, Bob Dalton, was the featured speaker at the formal sit-down dinner on 1 October.
 Also speaking was Admiral Steve Tomaszeski, who was a lieutenant with the squadron during 1976–1979, and Anna Dennis, the widow of the squadron's third commanding officer, Jake Dennis, who was featured in The Final Countdown (as the helicopter pilot).